JosepVirgili/WedBooth/README.md

 nano settings.txt
 ```

-Add at the beginning of the file the YY:YY:YY:YY:YY:YY mac adress.
+Add at the beginning of the file insert the YY:YY:YY:YY:YY:YY mac adress of your PoGo.

 ### Start the photo-booth software